antmicro/verilog-power-analysis-workflows/README.md

 report_power
 ```

-This will generate power consumption report that should look like this:
+This will generate a power consumption report that should look like this:

 ```
 Annotated 212 pin activities.